 Do not assume that your request for a pass/fail grade will be approved.
 Late requests will not be honored.
 Courses graded on a Pass/Fail basis at SU cannot be used to meet any degree requirement and some Schools/Colleges have additional restrictions.
 These are published in the SU Academic Rules and Regulations.

-Pass/Fail requests from SU students must be approved by the student’s home school/college, and students are advised to be aware of any college-specific restrictions and implications when requesting to take a course for Pass/Fail grading.
-Due to the time required for SU Abroad to receive and submit forms on students’ behalf, SU students requesting Pass/Fail grading for any course are strongly encouraged to discuss in advance with their college recorder whether such a request is likely to be approved.
+Due to the time required for Syracuse Abroad to receive and submit forms on students’ behalf, students requesting Pass/Fail grading for any course are strongly encouraged to discuss in advance with their academic advisor whether such a request is likely to be approved.

 Graduate students cannot convert a letter graded course to a pass/fail.

-Transcripts: We must receive a transcript from the foreign institution upon your completion of the program.
+Transcripts: We must receive a transcript from your World Partner program upon completion of your semester abroad.
 Transcripts sent to any other office on campus, including the registrar, will not be forwarded.
-The overseas institution may not automatically send a transcript and it is your responsibility to make that request.
+In some cases, your program may not automatically send a transcript and it is your responsibility to make that request.
 Please send to: